leleo-neppo/social-crowd/readme.txt

 4. Example Designer Custom Usage

 == Changelog ==

+= 0.8.1 [2012-03-26] =
+* Added option to disable default CSS in horizontal output shortcode

 = 0.8 [2012-03-07] =
 * Added a much requested horizontal layout for the widgets